-Liabilities: 52%, 41%, and 47% of the total obligations for the years ending December 31, 2022, 2021, and 2020, respectively, are the estimated contractual obligations for all impaired or court ordered insolvent companies for which the TLHIGA was activated.
+Liabilities: 84%, 52%, and 41% of the total obligations for the years ending December 31, 2023, 2022, and 2021, respectively, are the estimated contractual obligations for all impaired or court ordered insolvent companies for which the TLHIGA was activated.
 The obligation amounts reflect the estimated amount of future cash payments and are adjusted periodically to reflect more accurate and current projections of cost for existing and new insolvencies.
 Obligations are included in the liabilities as current and noncurrent.
-At December 31, 2022, 2021, and 2020 insurance contractual obligations were recorded as follows:
+At December 31, 2023, 2022, and 2021 the insurance contractual obligations were as follows: